The Ramapo Rally offers six different rides/routes

-Organized events, like the Ramapo Rally, make these long rides easier to do because you don’t have to worry about finding your way or getting food.
+Organized events, like the Ramapo Rally, make these long rides easier to do because all the routes have GPS route files, fully stocked rest stops, and SAG support.
 Of course, the Rally isn’t all about the longer rides: we pride ourselves on providing safe, fun, and exciting rides for riders of all abilities.

 The 100 mile ride is also called a “Century” or an “Imperial Century“.
 The 62 mile ride is called a “Metric Century” because it is 100 kilometers.
 The 125 mile route is called a “Double Metric Century“ because it is 200 kilometers.
 The “Double Metric” is a hilly, challenging ride for experienced and skilled cyclists able to ride at an average of 16mph or more.
 After mile 31.4, this route follows the 100 mile route.